 Sequencing Through Time and Place, 2009 – present

-Sequencing Through Time and Place is an artist collaboration with Wendy Bredehoft, artist, and Margaret Wilson, dancer / choreographer, who explore the creative process by working simultaneously on location through art, photography, and dance.
+Sequencing Through Time and Place is an artist collaboration with Wendy Bredehoft, artist, and Margaret Wilson, dancer/choreographer, who explores the creative process by working simultaneously on location through art, photography, and dance.

 Pipeline Artists Project, 2008 – present